swartsd/shopping-app-senior-project/README.md

 ## About This Project

 This Android shopping calculator app was developed as my senior project for the Computer Science program at BYU–Idaho.
 It's designed to help users track and manage grocery expenses with ease, supporting price entry, persistent sales tax, and a reusable item list.
-The project is being developed in two phases:

-- **Regular Joe**: A simple, user-friendly version built for anyone who wants to manage their shopping totals with customizable features like multi-trip support and checkable items.
-- **Regular Joe+**: A future expansion designed for users who receive EBT or WIC assistance, with additional budgeting logic, item categorization, and program-specific behavior.

-The current version (Regular Joe) is actively in development and will serve as the clean foundation for the upcoming Regular Joe+ version.
+The current version is actively in development and focuses on providing a clean, simple foundation for tracking shopping expenses.
+A future version is planned to support advanced budgeting features for users receiving EBT or WIC assistance.

 ---

 ## Features

-### ✅ Current Features (Regular Joe)
+### ✅ Current Features
 - Add and edit shopping list items with name, quantity/weight, and price
 - Automatically calculates and updates a running total including sales tax
 - Persistent storage of sales tax percentage—set once, used for every trip